 Even the collarbone, or clavicle, is a very long and thin bone that runs between the sternum and shoulder blade.
-It connects the arm into the entire body and can be located close to numerous nerves and blood vessels.
+It connects the arm to the entire body and can be located close to numerous nerves and blood vessels.

 Lumps on or close to the collarbone in this field have numerous causes, with some demanding medical care.